Dream, Lift, Animate: From Single Images to Animatable Gaussian Avatars: Supplementary Results

 \subsection{Supplementary Comparisons}

-We provide supplementary comparisons with the best performing and concurrent work IDOL \cite{zhuang2024idolinstantphotorealistic3d} on 4D-Dress \cite{wang20244ddress}.
+We extend the visual results from the main paper with additional examples from ActorsHQ \cite{isik2023humanrf} in Fig. \ref{fig:comp_ahq} and \ref{fig:animation}, and we provide more examples from in-the-wild SHHQ images in Fig. \ref{fig:shhq}.
+Tbl. \ref{tbl:comp_ahq} provides supplementary comparisons for novel pose synthesis on ActorsHQ.
+In addition, we compare with with the best-performing related work, IDOL \cite{zhuang2024idolinstantphotorealistic3d}, on 4D-Dress \cite{wang20244ddress}.
 Tbl. \ref{tbl:comp_4d} reports metrics, and Fig. \ref{fig:comp_4d} shows visual results for novel view synthesis.
 We complement these results with a comparison for animation in Fig. \ref{fig:animation_4d}.
+Finally, Fig. \ref{fig:applications} provides a high-resolution variant of the application figure in the main paper.
 Please see the supplementary video for in-the-wild results on SHHQ \cite{isik2023humanrf}.